ynojima/guideline/source_en/ArchitectureInDetail/FileUpload.rst

 If File Upload functionality of Servlet 3.0 is only used partially on Application Server, it may likely result into garbling of multi byte characters of file names or request parameters.

-For example: If File Upload functionality of Servlet 3.0 is used on WebLogic (verification version 12.1.3), it has been confirmed that multi byte characters of fields to be sent along with file are garbled.
+For example: If File Upload functionality of Servlet 3.0 is used on WebLogic 12.1.3, it has been confirmed that multi byte characters of fields to be sent along with file are garbled.
-Although it seems that there is a problem at the Application Server side, it is not possible to send the file and multi byte characters simultaneously unless the problem at the Application Server is fixed.
+Note that it has been corrected in WebLogic 12.2.1.

 **This problem can be avoided using Commons FileUpload.
 Therefore, this guideline describes about file upload using Commons FileUpload